 Here you will find both older and current "projects".
 Some parts are more of a presentation of concept without claiming to be scientific.
-In Sept 2019, I started a - Blog about the mixed value of Business Administration research.

 Research about business models

 Many businesses are in a digital transformation that requires both new business models and a new "mindset".